-- 1. Open both doors.
+- 1. Open the refrigerator door.

 - 2. Pull grille out.

 - 3. Do not remove Tech Sheet fastened behind the grille.

 - 1. Line up grille support tabs with metal clips.

 - 2. Push firmly to snap into place.

-- 3. Close the doors.
+- 3. Close the refrigerator door.

-See cleaning instructions for defrost pan and condenser coils on page 15.
+See cleaning instructions for defrost pan and condenser coils on page 16.